Converter (Three-Phase)

 Description

-The Converter (Three-Phase) unit simulates a six-pulse three-phase controlled converter consisting of three bridge arms.
+Block Converter (Three-Phase) simulates a six-pulse three-phase controlled converter consisting of three bridge arms.
 Each bridge arm consists of two switching devices.
 The converter circuit connects a three-phase AC network to a DC network.

-Each component in the three-lead circuit is the same switching device, which is defined in the Switching device parameter.
-The switching devices that can be specified are implementations of blocks from the Switches and Converters library:
+Each component in the three-arm circuit represents the same switching device, which is defined in parameters Switching device.
+The switching devices that can be defined are implementations of blocks from the library Semiconductors & Converters:

 -

-Ideal semiconductor switch - Ideal semiconductor controlled switch.
-For information on the volt-ampere characteristic of the device, see Ideal Semiconductor Switch.
+- Ideal solid-state controlled switch.
+For information on the volt-ampere characteristic of the device, refer to Ideal Semiconductor Switch. -

-MOSFET is an n-channel MOSFET for switching circuits.
-For information on the volt-ampere characteristic of the device, refer to MOSFET (Ideal, Switching).
+- n-channel MOSFET for switching circuits.
+For information on the volt-ampere characteristic of the device, see MOSFET (Ideal, Switching). -

-This figure shows the equivalent circuit for an inverter with fully controlled switching devices:
+This figure shows an equivalent circuit for an inverter with fully controlled switching devices (e.g. IGBT, GTO):

-Control the gate ports of six switching devices via the G port input of the Converter (Three-Phase) unit:
+Control the gate ports of six switching devices via input to the G block port Converter (Three-Phase):

 -